 Congratulations!
 If you’re here at the last step in the series focused on financial independence, you’ve now made it through thousands of words filled with personal finance jargon, charts, tools, tips, and tricks.
-Hopefully this series has given you the knowledge, tools, and motivation to take control of your finances.
+Hopefully this series has given you the knowledge, tools, and motivation to take control of your finances (and taught you a bit about how to retire early and rich).
 Each piece in this series was meant to prepare your mind for the concepts in this last article.

-This article is specifically about FIRE: Financial Independence / Retire Early – a state of financial freedom that most or all of us are working towards every day.
-Most can only dream of retirement in their 60s or later, however nurses are in a position to achieve retirement much earlier.
+This article is specifically about FIRE: Financial Independence / Retire Early – a state of financial freedom that most of us are working toward every day.
+The majority of people can only dream of retirement in their early 60s or later.
+Nurses, however, are in a position to achieve retirement much earlier!

 The World of Financial Independence

 Disclaimer: I’m not a financial advisor (I’m a nurse!) and don’t pretend to be one online.
 We suggest consulting your tax and accounting professionals.
 This post is for informational purposes only.

 For the duration of this article, I will refer to financial independence as “FIRE.”

 FIRE is a simple concept: build multiple, passive means of income that generate enough money to cover all of your expenses.
 Once you achieve this, you have true time freedom.
 This could mean no more alarm clocks, long commutes, or jobs leaving you underpaid and under appreciated.
 FIRE means you are free to spend time doing the things you love, with the people you love.